danielhe27/Readme-creator/README.md

   ## Installation
   To install the necessary dependencies, run the following command:
   ```
-  d
+  npm install
   ```

   ## Usage
-  d

   ## Contributing
-  Contributors to this project: d
+  Contributors to this project:

   ## Tests
   To run tests, use the following command: